Skip to content

 Note

-The api variable is an instance of the PluginApi, the root API of the Flare Hotspot SDK.
-Throughout the documentation, when you see api, it refers to this variable.
+The api variable is an instance of the IPluginApi, the root API of the Flare Hotspot SDK.
+Throughout the documentation, when you see the variable api, it refers to IPluginApi.

-For linux users, you must change the file permissions to fix errors in VSCode:
+For linux users, you must change the file permissions to fix errors in your code editor:

 sudo chown -R $USER .